Alexandre-aksenov/endgame_shakmaty_cli/README.md

 ## The opponent.

 The current opponent is a subset of Syzygy tablebase.
-It selects the move with the best outcome and is expected to prefer the line with the highest number of moves until capture.
+It selects the move with the best outcome and is expected to prefer the line with the highest number of moves until a pawn move or capture.
-If the opponent's move does not follow this rule, the player is kindly asked to communicate this behaviour to the author of the repository.
+Its play is not the strongest one when several "equivalent" moves are possible.

+## Usage.

-To run the program, the user should have Rust installed and download the necessary tables from <code>http://tablebase.sesse.net/syzygy/3-4-5/</code>
+To play the game, the user should have Rust installed, clone the repository, download the necessary tables from <code>http://tablebase.sesse.net/syzygy/3-4-5/</code>
 to the folder <code>tables</code> and run the following in the root folder:
 ```bash
 ls ./tables/